-Older age is another significant risk factor for suicide in patients with cancer.
-One group of investigators found that suicide risk increased with age, with older men at the highest risk.[1]
-This study found that the age-adjusted suicide rate was 52.4 per 100,000 person-years among patients aged 80 to 84 years, compared with 22.0 per 100,000 person-years for the same age group in the general population.
+Certain clinical and sociodemographic risk factors for suicide have been identified in patients with cancer.
+[3,8] As in the general population, suicide risk is higher in male patients with cancer than in female patients.
+[3,9] Older age is another significant risk factor.
+One group of investigators found that suicide risk increased with age and that older men were at the highest risk.[1]
+This study found that the age-adjusted suicide rate was 52.4 per 100,000 person-years among patients aged 80 to 84 years, compared with 22.0 for the same age group in the general population.
 Notably, the suicide rate for men with cancer in this age group was substantially higher (100.3 per 100,000 person-years) than the suicide rate for women.
-Race and marital status also played an important role.
-Single, divorced, or widowed White men had a higher suicide risk than other patient populations.[11]
+Race and marital status also play an important role.
+Single, divorced, or widowed white men carry higher suicide risk than do other patient populations.[10]